WS2812 Breakout Hookup Guide

 Breakout Board Pinout

-The Breakout board mounts that multi-taltented LED onto a PCB, and breaks out the few pins required to control the LED.
+The breakout board mounts that multi-talented LED onto a PCB, and breaks out the few pins required to control the LED.

 Four unique pins are broken out: